-In the year 2000, our founding pastor Leslie Akin, who at the time was the senior pastor of First United Methodist Church in Denham Springs, felt called by God to create a church based on loving God and our neighbor.
+In the year 2000, our founding pastor Leslie Akin, who was the senior pastor of First United Methodist Church in Denham Springs, felt called by God to create a church based on loving God and our neighbor.

 Leslie set out with 25 others to birth a transdenominational Christian Missional Church in Denham Springs where we are all given the space to experience God according to our own preference while embracing learning from one another.

 You shall love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind, and your neighbor as yourself.”~ Luke 10:27

 Since then, Luke has become more than that.
 We are a Missional Church in Denham Springs where mission is not just a part of the church, rather it is the church.